erikvargas1/CCNA-Notes/README.md

 Remember, each of these routers has a complete map of the network.
 Think of "Maps" as a visual diagram that routers uses to calculate the best route.
 It’s not looking at a visual diagram like we are, of course, but in effect it’s the same thing.

 Note that each individual LSA has an aging timer, which is 30 minutes by default.
-The LSA will be flooded again after the timer expires, so once every 30 minutes by default.
+The LSA will be flooded again after the timer expires.

 ----